COST & FINANCING

 How many fields will there be?

-There will be 17 fields: eight will have fences at 380 feet; another eight will have fences at 300 feet; and one will be the Miracle Field for persons with disabilities.
+There eventually will be 17 fields: eight will have fences at 380 feet in phase I; another eight fields in phase II; and one will be the Miracle Field for persons with disabilities.
 There will be seating and lights, as well as sound systems and scoreboards.
 Additionally, there will be concessions, restrooms and press boxes.

 What else will be available in addition to the fields?